josecanciani/pyparser/README.md

 # About code parsing

 Since we want this code to be fast and work with "broken" -when editing a file that may not even be saved to disk-, we don't use any complex lexical parser.
-Instead we just parse the file and we expect the code to be somewhat cleaned:
+Instead we just parse the file using rudimentary string processing and some regexps, so we expect the code to be somewhat cleaned:

 * indentation is key to identify when a class or method ends

-    OK:
+    Good:
     ```php
     function myFunc() {
         ...
     }
     ```

-    NOK:
+    Bad:
     ```php
     function myFunc() {
         ...